-1. a.
-Student/Team Leader: Grade:
+a.
+Student/ leam Leader: Grade:

 Email: Phone:

 b.
 Team Member: c.
 Team Member:

 2. Title of Project:

 3. School: School Phone:

 School Address:

 4. Adult Sponsor: Phone/Email:

-5. Does this project need SRC/IRB/IACUC or other pre-approval? ☐ Yes ☐ No Tentative start date:
+5. Does this project need SRC/IRB/IACUC or other pre-approval? 🗆 Yes 🗆 No Tentative start date:

-6. Is this a continuation/progression from a previous year? ☐ Yes ☐ No If Yes: a.
-Attach the previous year's ☐ Abstract and ☐ Research Plan/Project Summary b.
-Explain how this project is new and different from previous years on ☐ Continuation/Research Progression Form (7)
+6. Is this a continuation/progression from a previous year? \Box Yes \Box No If Yes:

+a.
+Attach the previous year's □ Abstra b.
+Explain how this project is new and diff □ Continuation/Research Progression F

-7. This year's experimentation/data collection:
+7. This year's experimentation/data collection on:

 Actual Start Date: (mm/dd/yy) End Date: (mm/dd/yy)

-8. Where will you conduct your experimentation? (check all that apply)
+8. Where will you conduct your experimenta ation? (check all that apply)

-☐ Research Institution ☐ School ☐ Field ☐ Home ☐ Other:
+□ Research Institution □ School □ Field  Home 🖓 Other:

-9. Source of Data: □ Collected self/mentor □ Other Describe/url:
+9. Source of Data:

+Describe/url:

-10 .
-List name and address of all non-home and non-school work site(s):
+10. List the name and address of all non-hon virtually or on-site: ne and non-school work site(s), whether you worked there

-Na me:

-Ad ldress:

-Ph em one/ nail
+me

+Nar dress: